ClaudioESSilva/claudioessilva.github.io/content/post/2019-06-19-dbatools-v1-0-its-available-check-it-out.md

 If you are doing this on the date of this blog post, you have just installed dbatools v1.0!

-After more than 200 commits, the work of more than 20 contributors and 20 days since the last published version, <a href="">dbatools v1.0</a> is live!
+After more than 200 commits, the work of more than 20 contributors and 20 days since the last published version, dbatools v1.0 is live!

 **To all of you that have contributed direct or indirectly to the module a big thank you!**